Secrets to Not Paying Full Price

 5. Redeem Credit Card Rewards for Travel, Gift Cards, and Merchandise

 A great way to never pay full price on travel is to redeem credit card points for airfare, hotel stays, transportation, and other travel expenses.
 Some credit cards have partners (such as airlines and hotel chains) where you can transfer points and book directly with the travel provider.
-Other credit cards offer a simpler redemption based on the cash back rewards based on the value of what you book.
+Other credit cards offer a simpler redemption based on cash back rewards.

 The benefit for redeeming points depends on which credit card you have, but many offer a tremendous value for the frugal traveler who never pays full price.

-You may also be able to redeem cash back for gift cards.
-You may be surprised to see a 20% bonus for cash back you redeem for a gift card.
-To do a bit of the math, that means $40 in cash back becomes a $50 gift card for your favorite retailer.
+You may also be able to redeem cash back in the form of gift cards.
+You may be surprised to see a 25% bonus for cash back when you redeem it as a gift card.
+To do a bit of the math, that means $40 in cash back might become a $50 gift card for your favorite retailer.

 Recommended: 25 Ways to Cut Costs on a Road Trip